 The Toys Trash bodyboard is made by toys bodyboards.
 Toys makes some pretty sick stuff – the Trash bodyboard (despite it’s name) is in fact not trash.
 This board shreds pretty hard and is an awesome board for anyone looking to do some advanced bodyboarding.

-I can tell you this much, the price tag on this bodyboard aint cheap – but hey, you get what you pay for – and you’re definitely not paying for trash.
-Okay im done with the whole trash thing now, haha.
-Okay so the board featured here is orange.
+The board featured here is orange.
 It’s a bright bursting orange that, in my opinion looks really awesome.
-The toys bodyboards logo is black and at the top.
+The toys bodyboards logo is black and at the top of the board near the nose.
 The toys bodyboards logo is a bit different.
 Its got a vertical layout which I really like.
 The slick on this bodyboard is also orange and the rails are too.
 This bodyboard is a burst of color and it looks bad-ass.

 Toys bodyboards has a few big names riding on their boards.
 Check out this video of some awesome riding done on their boards.
 Sick video – I’ve never seen that angle before it’s really cool.

 - Polypropylene Core

 - Surlyn Plastic Slick

 The core on this bodyboard is made from a high grade polypropylene which is the top of the line core materials available today.
 Polypro is light weight, durable, and helps the rider float in the water.
 For the most part PP cores are pretty stiff, but they are also flexible when it comes down it.